Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 The war has destroyed large swaths of Gaza and displaced about 90% of its some 2 million residents.
 It has also triggered other conflicts in the region, sparked worldwide protests and led to allegations of genocide that Israel denies.

-In Tel Aviv, families and friends of the hostages who gathered in a square broke into wild cheers as Israeli television channels announced that the first group of hostages was in the hands of the Red Cross.
-Tens of thousands of Israelis watched the transfers at public screenings across the country.
+Tens of thousands of Israelis watched the hostage transfers at public screenings across the country.
+In Tel Aviv, families and friends of the hostages broke into wild cheers as television channels announced that the first group was in the hands of the Red Cross.

-Israel released the first photos of the freed hostages, including one showing 28-year-old twins Gali and Ziv Berman embracing as they were reunited.
-Hostages previously released had said the twins from Kfar Aza were held separately.

-The photos of the first seven hostages showed them looking pale but less gaunt than some of the hostages freed in January.
+The freed hostages, all men, were later reunited with their families, and footage released by Israeli authorities showed tearful reunions.

+Palestinians in the occupied West Bank rejoiced as buses carrying dozens of released prisoners from Ofer Prison arrived in Beitunia, near Ramallah.
+Later, giant crowds were gathered to greet buses carrying other prisoners arriving at Nasser Hospital in Gaza’s southern city of Khan Younis.

 A painful chapter

 The hostages' return caps a painful chapter for Israel.
-Since they were captured in the attack that ignited the war, newscasts have marked their days in captivity and Israelis have worn yellow pins and ribbons in solidarity.
+Since they were captured, newscasts have marked their days in captivity and Israelis have worn yellow pins and ribbons in solidarity.
 Tens of thousands have joined their families in weekly demonstrations calling for their release.

-As the war dragged on, demonstrators accused Prime Minister Benjamin Netanyahu of dragging his feet for political purposes, even as he accused Hamas of intransigence.
+As the war dragged on, demonstrators accused Netanyahu of dragging his feet for political purposes, even as he accused Hamas of intransigence.
 Last week, under heavy international pressure and increasing isolation for Israel, the bitter enemies agreed to the ceasefire.

-It remains unclear when the remains of 28 dead hostages will be returned.
-An international task force will work to locate deceased hostages who are not returned within 72 hours, said Gal Hirsch, Israel’s coordinator for the hostages and the missing.

 Trump in Israel and Egypt

-Trump arrived Monday in Israel, where he was to speak at the Knesset, Israel’s parliament.
-Vice President JD Vance said Trump was likely to meet with newly freed hostages.

-“The war is over,” Trump told to reporters as he departed — even though his ceasefire deal leaves many unanswered questions about the future of Hamas and Gaza.
+“Israel, with our help, has won all that they can by force of arms,” Trump said.
+“Now it is time to translate these victories against terrorists on the battlefield into the ultimate prize of peace and prosperity for the entire Middle East.”

+His speech was briefly interrupted when two members of the Knesset staged a protest and were subsequently removed from the chamber.
+One held up a small sign reading, “Recognize Palestine.”

-Among the most thorny is Israel’s insistence that a weakened Hamas disarm.
+Despite the optimism expressed by Trump, many thorny questions remain.
+Among the most difficult is Israel’s insistence that a weakened Hamas disarm.
 Hamas refuses to do that and wants to ensure Israel pulls its troops completely out of Gaza.

 So far, the Israeli military has withdrawn from much of Gaza City, the southern city of Khan Younis and other areas.
 Troops remain in most of the southern city of Rafah, towns of Gaza’s far north, and the wide strip along the length of Gaza’s border with Israel.

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.